May Day celebrations at school, mid-20th century UK

-In spite of the austerity of wartime Britain and the years immediately afterwards, the school managed to celebrate May Day in the traditional manner, not unlike how my mother describes May Days in the early 1900s, in Edwardian times.
+In spite of the austerity of wartime Britain and the years immediately afterwards, my school managed to celebrate May Day in the traditional manner, not unlike how my mother describes May Days in the early 1900s.
 May Day was May 1st and was always taken as the beginning of the good summer weather.

 We had a maypole in the playground and we danced round it intertwining its ribbons just as my mother describes in some detail.